 OSG believes that all people and all families should have an equal place in the scouting movement.
 We welcome scouts and their families as they come to us, and we will do our best to make scouting and its activities accessible to every child or adult who wishes to join.
 Our mission statement is as follows:

 OSG welcomes everyone, regardless of race, gender identity, sexual orientation, class, ability, religion (or no religion), or other differentiating factors.
 Our mission is to provide a positive learning environment within the context of democratic participation and social justice.
 We foster the development of scouts in an environment of mutual respect and cooperation.

 The training scheme devised by Baden-Powell relies on using the natural curiosity and imagination of young people as a guide to the activities that will attract and hold their attention.
 Our method and practice provide youth with the opportunity to craft and develop their own adventures, trips, and service projects.
 The appeal of true scouting has always been to that element of the vagabond, pioneer, and explorer, which is part of our nature, and is at its most evident in youth.
 Scouting is an outdoor movement and that is part of its character.
 To whatever degree conditions may, at time, force us indoors—such as weather, darkness, or town life—we must regard this as second-best necessity and never as a satisfactory substitute for the real thing.

-The BPSA is totally independent of, and not affiliated with, either the Boy Scouts of America or the Girls Scouts of the USA.
-We are members of the World Federation of Independent Scouts (WFIS) and as such are not in competition with other American scouting associations; we are only their brothers.
-We are affiliated with the Baden-Powell Scouts’ Association of England.
+OSG is not affiliated with either the Boy Scouts of America or the Girls Scouts of the USA.
+We are members of the World Federation of Independent Scouts (WFIS) and as such are not in competition with other American scouting associations; we are only their brothers and sisters in scouting.